Animatronixs/animatronixs-app/README.md

 Make sure there is a SIM card inside the TP-Link, as well as a charged battery (can be charged by USB cable).

+Currently we have two SIM cards (which will both work internationally:

+- For NL with mobile number +31 (0)621497860

+- For UK with mobile number +44 (0)7770691974

 - Hold down the power button (|) for 5 seconds until the TP-Link shows up as an Access Point ("TP-Link_CCC0") on your desktop or mobile device.

 - Choose the Access Point to connect to through WiFi (if prompted, use the password as printed on the label inside the backcover of the TP-Link).